-However, difficulties with food are complex and involve both emotional and physical aspects.
-As long as you are only focusing on weight, calories, or eating plans, you are only addressing a piece of the problem.
-Until you work with a system of medicine that understands the big picture of health—how to balance both the body and mind—you won’t be getting a complete and lasting solution to your struggle.
+However, the roots of pain are often complex and involve more than just the site of pain.
+As long as you are focusing on general pain relief methods, you are only addressing a piece of the problem.
+Until you work with a system of medicine that understands the big picture of health—how to balance the whole body—you won’t be getting a complete and lasting solution to your struggle.

 Specifically, some of the principles that make this approach effective include: